UK infrastructure guarantee scheme used once in 15 months

-The UK Guarantee Scheme has the capacity to underwrite up to 40 billion pounds of investments up to 2016, and energy, road and rail projects worth 33 billion pounds have qualified for funds, up 12 percent from 29.5 billion in June.
+The UK Guarantee Scheme has the capacity to underwrite up to 40 billion pounds ($65 billion) of investments up to 2016, and energy, road and rail projects worth 33 billion pounds ($53 billion) have qualified for funds, up 12 percent from 29.5 billion in June.

-But just one, the conversion of Drax power station, has used the guarantee since Chancellor George Osborne announced the policy in July 2012, with the government underwriting 75 million pounds of funding on the 700-million-pound project.
+But just one, the conversion of Drax power station, has used the guarantee since finance minister George Osborne announced the policy in July 2012, with the government underwriting 75 million pounds of funding on the 700-million-pound project.

 The guarantee scheme is designed to speed up the building of new infrastructure, a cornerstone of the government's growth plan, by allowing firms to benefit from the state's lower credit rating when raising funds.